uchicago-library/library_website/README.md

 ```

 `make install` copies the `secrets.py` file from the secrets repository over into this repository, setting the permissions on the file to 444 to remind any developer doing Wagtail development to edit the original in the secrets repository rather than this copy.  `make secrets` does the same thing, but before installing `secrets.py` it pulls down the latest changes from the branch that is checked out in the secrets repository on the user's machine.

-This will put the `library_website` project in the state it needs to be in to run `docker-setup.sh`.

 #### Overriding The Path